 Our operations have consumed substantial amounts of cash since inception.
 We expect to continue to spend substantial amounts of cash to conduct further research and development, including clinical trials for apitegromab and SRK-181 and preclinical studies and clinical trials for SRK-439 and any future product candidates, to seek regulatory approvals for our product candidates and to launch and commercialize any products for which we receive regulatory approval.
-As of September 30, 2023 March 31, 2024, we had approximately \$218.6 million \$238.4 million in cash, cash equivalents and marketable securities.
-Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities and approximately \$92.5 million in net proceeds from the follow-on offering completed in October 2023 as of March 31, 2024, will be sufficient to fund our operating expenses and capital expenditure requirements into the second half of 2025.
+As of September 30, 2024, we had approximately \$139.1 million in cash, cash equivalents and marketable securities.
+Based on our current operating plan, we believe that our existing cash, cash equivalents and marketable securities as of September 30, 2024, cash available to us, together with the net proceeds from the follow-on offering completed in October 2024, will be sufficient to fund our operating expenses and capital expenditure requirements into the fourth quarter of 2026.
 However, our future capital requirements and the period for which our existing resources will support our operations may vary significantly from what we expect, and we will in any event require additional capital in order to complete clinical development of any of our current programs.
 Our monthly spending levels will vary based on new and ongoing development and corporate activities.
 Because the length of time and activities associated with development of our product candidates is highly uncertain, we are unable to estimate the actual funds we will require for development and any approved marketing and commercialization activities.
-Additionally, any program setbacks or delays due to changes in federal or state laws or clinical site or clinical vendor policies as a result of the impacts of current macroeconomic and geopolitical events, including changing conditions from the 2022 Russian invasion of Ukraine, increasing rates of inflation and rising interest rates could impact our programs and increase our expenditures.
+Additionally, any program setbacks or delays due to changes in federal or state laws or clinical site or clinical vendor policies as a result of the impacts of current macroeconomic and geopolitical events, increasing rates of inflation and rising interest rates could impact our programs and increase our expenditures.
 Our future funding requirements, both near and long-term, will depend on many factors, including, but not limited to:

-- the initiation, progress, timing, completion, costs and results of clinical trials for apitegromab and SRK-181 and preclinical studies and clinical trials for SRK-439 and any future product candidates; - the clinical development plans we establish for our product candidates; - the number and characteristics of product candidates that we identify and develop; - the terms of any collaboration, strategic alliance, or licensing agreements we are currently party to or may choose to enter into in the future; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the EMA, and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - the effect of competing technological and market developments; - the cost and timing of developing research cell lines and development and completion of commercial scale outsourced manufacturing activities;

-- the impact of any business interruptions to our operations, including the timing and enrollment of patients in our planned clinical trials, or to those of our manufacturers, suppliers, or other vendors resulting from pandemics or similar public health crisis or macroeconomic conditions; and - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.
+- the initiation, progress, timing, completion, costs and results of clinical trials for apitegromab and SRK-181 and preclinical studies and clinical trials for SRK-439 and any future product candidates; - the clinical development plans we establish for our product candidates; - the number and characteristics of product candidates that we identify and develop; - the terms of any collaboration, strategic alliance, or licensing agreements we are currently party to or may choose to enter into in the future; - the outcome, timing and cost of meeting regulatory requirements established by the FDA, the EMA, and other comparable foreign regulatory authorities; - the cost of filing, prosecuting, defending and enforcing our patent claims and other intellectual property rights; - the cost of defending intellectual property disputes, including patent infringement actions brought by third parties against us or our product candidates; - the effect of competing technological and market developments; - the cost and timing of developing research cell lines and development and completion of commercial scale outsourced manufacturing activities; - the impact of any business interruptions to our operations, including the timing and enrollment of patients in our planned clinical trials, or to those of our manufacturers, suppliers, or other vendors resulting from pandemics or similar public health crisis or macroeconomic conditions; and - the cost of establishing sales, marketing and distribution capabilities for any product candidates for which we may receive regulatory approval in regions where we choose to commercialize our products on our own.